We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Cons

-- This sword may be a bit pricey for some
+- Might be pricey for some

 Specifications